Inbestigator/dressed/www/content/react.md

 > import { ServerConfig } from "dressed/server";
 >
 > export default {
->   build: { extensions: ["tsx", "tsx"] },
+>   build: { extensions: ["ts", "tsx"] },
 > } satisfies ServerConfig;
 > ```

 ## Sending a message

-But just using some JSX isn't enough to send a message through the main library.
-You need to use the `render` function, which takes in some JSX components and returns the objects that Discord expects.
+Using JSX in your bot isn't enough to send a message through the main library.
+You need to use the `render` function, which takes in your components and returns the objects that Discord expects.

 ```tsx title="dog.tsx"
 import { render, ... } from "@dressed/react";